Sowing the seed

 We are continually looking for ways to reduce our carbon footprint; we are conscious that every purchase we make will have some impact on the world in which we live.
 We will endeavour to ensure that all of the necessities required to make our nursery possible will be as kind to the planet as we can get.

 As much as possible is purchased ethically, either organic or fair-trade.
+Our favourite companies to buy from are Babipur and Myriad.

 We encourage wildlife and insects such as bees in our garden by using specific plants.